Pablo Sáenz de Tejada

 Yesterday we started in the Data School the Tableau Dashboard Week: one dashboard each day with a different dataset, and the first one was about the Olympic Games and medals won by country.
 Andy gave us a dataset with these fields and a few hours to create the...read more

 After past "Tips & Tricks" week, this one in the Data School we have the challenge to create one dashboard per day with a different dataset each day.
-Monday started with the challenge of making in Tableau as many visualizations and charts as possible using only two...read more
+Monday started with the challenge of making in Tableau as many visualizations and charts as possible using...read more

 During this week we have receive an incredible and very intense training in Tableau Server by Jonathan MacDonald, so my last tip of the week it's going to be related with Tableau Server.
 The tip is to customize Tableau Server's look and feel by changing the display...read more